CEIT-AUT-AI-DM-ML/DMC-Deca-2018/README.md

 In this challenge, you are asked to predict the likelihood that they will click on new notifications by helping users to click the history or not on different notifications.

-# it is held by Sharif University of Technology,Winter 2018
+# It is held by Sharif University of Technology ,Winter 2018
   find More here::[Sharif_Deca](http://deca.pushe.co/)